 3323.
 Environmental Geology (3).
 Prerequisite: GEOL 1303 or 3324.
 Study of geological processes that affect human activities, emphasizing natural hazards, water resources, waste disposal, energy, mineral resources, and land use and planning.
 Fulfills core Technology and Applied Science requirement.

 3324.
 Geology for Petroleum Engineers (3).
-Prerequisites: C or better in MATH 1452, PHYS 1408, and either ENGR 1315 or PETR 1305.
+Prerequisites: C or better in ME 2322.
 Petroleum engineering majors only.
 Survey of geology with emphasis on concepts and processes important for hydrocarbon exploration and extraction.

 3328.
 Geology of Energy Resources (3).
-Prerequisite: GEOL 1303.
+Prerequisite: GEOL 1303 or 3324.
 Origin, distribution, and exploitation of geological resources of energy, with emphasis on hydrocarbons, coal, and nuclear energy.

 3402.
-Structural Geology (4) Prerequisite: GEOL 3401 with a grade of C or better; PHYS 1403 or 1408 (may be taken concurrently.)
+Structural Geology (4).
+Prerequisite: PHYS 1403 or PHYS 1408 (concurrent enrollment allowed); C or better in GEOL 3401.
 Structural analysis of deformed rocks.
 Laboratory includes fieldwork, stereonets, map and cross-section construction.
 Required field trip that includes strenuous activity.
 (Writing Intensive)

 4001.
 Problems in Geosciences (V1-6).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Independent study under guidance of faculty member.

 4101.
 Undergraduate Seminar (1).
 Prerequisites: Senior standing and majors only.